sukruthpuranik/APS-Portfoli/README.md

 **Challenge**: Traverse or search through graph or tree data structures level by level.
 **Google Relevance**: Vital for web crawling, shortest path finding in unweighted graphs, and peer-to-peer networking.
 **Algorithm**: Breadth-First Search (BFS).
+The time complexity of the BFS algorithm is represented in the form of O(V + E), where V is the number of nodes and E is the number of edges.
+The space complexity of the algorithm is O(V).
 **Code**: [Breadth first search](GraphAlgorithms/bfs.cpp)
 ### Explanation:
 A tree and graph traversal technique called Breadth-First Search (BFS) uses additional memory in the form of a queue to track child nodes as it searches every node at the current depth before going on to the next level.
 It is useful for issues like chess endgames since it promises to discover a solution if one exists.
 While BFS uses more memory, it systematically explores all possibilities, unlike Depth-First Search (DFS), which might become stranded in infinite branches.
 BFS eliminates the need for repetitive searches in theoretical analysis and works with both directed and undirected graphs.
 BFS was first created by Konrad Zuse in 1945 and then reimagined by Edward F. Moore in 1959.
 Since then, it has been used for a variety of purposes, including wire routing, which C. Y. Lee developed in 1961.